OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 # Differences between Office Scripts and Office Add-ins

 Office Add-ins and Office Scripts have a lot in common.
 They both offer automated control of an Excel workbook a JavaScript API.
-However, Office Scripts use a specialized, synchronous version of the Office JavaScript API.
+However, the Office Scripts APIs are a specialized, synchronous version of the Office JavaScript API.

 ![A four-quadrant diagram showing the focus areas for different Office extensibility solutions.
 Both Office Scripts and Office Web Add-ins are focused on the web and collaboration, but Office Scripts cater to end users (whereas Office Web Add-ins target professional developers).)](../images/office-programmability-diagram.png)